What are post or pre-nuptial agreements?

 - Each party has the right to independent legal advice prior to entering into the agreement.

-- The agreement should include the provision for review at certain future points.
+- The pre-nuptial agreement should include the provision for review at certain future points.

-What would I put in a prenup or postnup?
+What would I put in a pre-nuptial agreement?

 The agreement would be tailored to your own individual needs and circumstances.
 That is the benefit of obtaining bespoke professional advice rather than a cheap online form.
 Many of our client’s ask us to encompass the following matters in their agreements but their content is entirely down to you: